Summer-Field/Summer-Field/README.md

 And it's a basement for Field's life pieces.

 Including:
-- guitar tabs🎼 made by me.
+- guitar tab🎼 transcribed by me.
 - daily learning notes📒 about Music or CS.
 - mumble mumble💩...?